ocf/ocfweb/README.md

 -----

-[0]: In order to run ocfweb on your staffvm without running into problems, you will have to add the `ocf_ocfweb::dev_config` class to your [Hiera node config](https://github.com/ocf/puppet/tree/master/hieradata/nodes).
+[0]: If you have a staff VM, you can also use that to run ocfweb.
+You will have to add the `ocf_ocfweb::dev_config` class to your [Hiera node config](https://github.com/ocf/puppet/tree/master/hieradata/nodes).
 Specifically, add: